corrad1nho/qomui/README.md

 - lxml
 - pexpect

 In case the latter are not present on your system these will be automatically installed when running setup.py.
-I would recommend installing the following python packages with your distribution's package manager, though.
+I would recommend installing them with your distribution's package manager, though.

 ### Installation
 To install all dependencies in one go on Arch-based distributions run the following command: